fvitello/pleiadi-doc/docs/pleiadi/call/call6/assigned.rst

   GADGET-BoxTree                                                                                                                                                     15000
   Exa-scale ready Tree for N-boby codes                                                                                                                              500000
   Simulating and analysing the Euclid universe                                                                                                                       490000
-  Galaxies in the very-high redshift |br| Universe: insights from GAEA                                                                                                    200000
+  Galaxies in the very-high redshift Universe: |br| insights from GAEA                                                                                                    200000
-  Zoom-In Simulation of a Milky Way analog: |br|Chemical Evolution, Dust, and Radioactive Heating for Planetary Habitability                                             400000
+  Zoom-In Simulation of a Milky Way analog: |br| Chemical Evolution, Dust, and Radioactive Heating for Planetary Habitability                                             400000
   Mocking the Universe with GAEA                                                                                                                                     200000
   Advancing Stellar Evolution Models through 3D |br| Simulations of a Convective Core                                                                                     500000
   Constraining cosmology with Gravitational Waves                                                                                                                    450000